How to produce high quality written contentJo Harris-Cooksley

 - Use short paragraphs (between 1-4 sentences is a good range to aim for)

-- Use bold or italics to emphasize points
+- Make use of bold or italics to emphasise points

-- Use subheadings to guide your readers through the article.
+- Add Subheadings to guide your readers through the article.
 Readers should be able to skim subheadings to get an idea of what your main points are

 - Keep your content long enough to thoroughly cover the subject, but don’t drag it out (hint: if you feel like you’re done writing, you probably are)